homebridge/homebridge-config-ui-x/README.md

 Homebridge Config UI X is a web based management tool for [Homebridge](https://github.com/nfarina/homebridge) that can run either has a Homebridge plugin or a standalone service.
 The Homebridge Config UI X web interface allows you to manage all aspects of your Homebridge setup, including:

-* A fully customisable widget-based dashboard to monitor your Homebridge server
 * Installing, managing and configuring Homebridge plugins
 * Edit the Homebridge `config.json` with with advanced JSON syntax checking and structure validation
+* Monitor your Homebridge server via a fully customisable widget-based dashboard
 * View the Homebridge logs
 * View and controlling Homebridge accessories
 * and more...